-Furthermore, each car manufacturer must supply detailed calculations which clearly show that the structure is capable of withstanding the same load when the longitudinal component is applied in a forward direction.
-Alternatively, and only following a request from the car manufacturer, the principal roll structure may be subjected to a further static load test using the same procedure as above but carried out in a forward direction,
+The secondary structure must be capable of withstanding a vertical loads of 75kN applied to the top of the structure.
+Each car manufacturer must supply detailed calculations which clearly show that the structure is capable of withstanding the vertical load of 75kN.
+Alternatively, and only following a request from the car manufacturer, the secondary roll structure may be subjected to a static load test, details of which may be found in Article 17.2.

-- 15.2.5 The design concept of the roll structures required by Article 15.2.2 shall be free.
-However, the principal roll structure must have a minimum structural cross section, in vertical projection, of 10000mm, across a horizontal plane passing 50mm lower than it's highest point. - 15.3 Survival cell and impact protection: - 15.3.1 In order that every survival cell is readily identifiable by scrutineers, each one produced must incorporate three permanently embedded FIA approved transponders which are accessible for verification at any time. - 15.3.2 The survival cell must extend from behind the fuel tank in a rearward direction to a point at least 150mm in front of the driver's feet, with his feet resting on the pedals and the pedals in the inoperative position.
+15.2.4 The design concept of the roll structures required by Article 15.2.2 shall be free.
+However, the principal roll structure must have a minimum structural cross section, in vertical projection, of 10000mm2, across a horizontal plane passing 50mm lower than it's highest point.

+15.3 Survival cell specifications :

+- 15.3.1 In order that every survival cell is readily identifiable by scrutineers, each one produced must incorporate three permanently embedded FIA approved transponders which are accessible for verification at any time. - 15.3.2 The survival cell must extend from behind the fuel tank in a rearward direction to a point at least 150mm in front of the driver's feet, with his feet resting on the pedals and the pedals in the inoperative position.